Getting Started with Artefacts

 export PYTHONPATH=$PYTHONPATH:/home/[USER]/<myproject>/venv/lib/python3.10/site-packages

-Whether you are installing artefacts in a virtual environment, or via pipx, we would strongly recommend adding the system Python packages directory to PYTHONPATH, in addition to your virtual environment (if using):
+Whenever you are using artefacts, we would strongly recommend adding the system Python packages directory to PYTHONPATH, in addition to your virtual environment (if using):

 export PYTHONPATH=$PYTHONPATH:/usr/lib/python3/dist-packages